rharrison10/puppet_gitolite/README.markdown

 This class simply installs the gitolite package for your OS.

+### gitolite::package::user

+Modify the user created by the gitolite package install.
+This can be useful if you need gitolite to be a member of specific groups for hook scripts to run properly as an example.

 ### gitolite::refresh

-This contains the `exec` resource required to update the gitolite configuration.
+This contains the `exec` resource required to refresh the gitolite configuration when gitolite config files are changed or new hook scripts are deployed.

 ## Defined Types